Probate Q&A Series

 Detailed Answer

 When someone passes away in the State of North Carolina, opening probate is the first step to settle their estate.
 Probate allows the court to appoint a personal representative, confirm the validity of a will (if one exists), notify creditors, and distribute assets.
-North Carolina law does not set a strict deadline for filing a petition for probate, but delays can raise practical and legal challenges.
+North Carolina law does not set a strict deadline for opening an estate administration, but a will generally must be presented to the clerk within 60 days after the testator’s death, and delays can raise practical and legal challenges.

 If you discover that no probate proceeding has been opened within what would normally be considered a reasonable time—often measured in months rather than years—you should take action immediately.
 First, gather the key documents: the original will (if any), the death certificate, information about the decedent’s assets and debts, and contact information for heirs and beneficiaries.

-Next, file a Petition for Administration under N.C.
-Gen. Stat. § 28A-15-1.
-This petition initiates probate and asks the clerk of superior court to appoint you—or another suitable person—as personal representative.
+Next, file an application or petition for appointment of a personal representative with the clerk of superior court.
+This initiates probate and asks the clerk to appoint you—or another suitable person—as personal representative.

-Once the court approves your petition, it will issue Letters of Administration.
+Once the court approves your petition, it will issue Letters Testamentary or Letters of Administration, as applicable.
 From that point, you must notify known creditors and publish notice in a local newspaper so unknown creditors get an opportunity to file claims within three months of the first date of publication (N.C.
 Gen. Stat.
 Art.
 18).
 You then inventory assets, pay valid debts and taxes, and distribute what remains to heirs or beneficiaries.

 Key Steps to Take When Probate Remains Unopened Beyond the Filing Period